Nick Thorne takes a look at the family of the well-loved and talented entertainer Victoria Wood

-Looking at Victoria Wood’s father occupation gives the impression of someone who might have been a bit straight laced.
+Looking at Victoria Wood's father occupation gives the impression of Death on a Smokeboatsomeone who might have been a bit straight laced.
 He worked for many years as an insurance claims inspector for Manufacturers Life of Canada, but he also had a creative streak in him.
 Stanley was an amateur pianist and a successful writer of radio and TV scripts in his spare time – one of which was for the famous Wilfred Pickles.
 In World War Two Stanley had served as a sub-lieutenant in the Royal Navy and, in 1947, after this experience in the Navy, he wrote a novel called Death on a Smokeboat under the nom de plume of Ross Graham.

 Using the Births and Baptisms records on TheGenealogist we can ﬁnd Victoria's birth recorded in the indexes for 1953 in Heywood, Lancashire.
 It is a good example of how even oﬃcial primary records can contain mistakes.
 Here the General Register Oﬃce Index has misspelled her mother's maiden name as Nape rather than Mape.

 Victoria's mother was known as Nellie – though, somewhat confusingly, she seems to have been recorded in the marriage records with another two versions of the name.
 The marriage index for her in Manchester 1940 gives us the name Ellen Mape and also the alternative Helen C Mape.
 Turning to the birth records, for the last quarter of 1919, Nellie's birth was registered as Ellen – though she was also known as Helen Colleen Mape, having been born on 14 October 1919 in Prestwich, Lancashire.